 You’d be surprised at how little you need to pack for a cruise.
 Most people spend the week in the same pair of shorts, swapping out a few favorite t-shirts.
 You definitely don’t need an outfit for every day, nor do you usually wear more than just flip flops around the ship.
 But there are some things you need to plan for and some helpful items that seasoned cruisers all consider a must!

 Today I’ll show you my personal list of what to pack for a cruise.
+Even though we went on a Caribbean cruise, these items are perfect no matter where you’re sailing.
 Take a look –

 Things to Pack for a Cruise